The Best Way to Clean Your Oven

 If baked-on food remains on the oven floor, sprinkle it with baking soda.
 For the sides of the oven, first mix the baking soda with water to form a paste that you can paint onto the problem areas.
-"Spray it with white distilled vinegar, and watch the mixture foam as it works," says Leslie Reichert, aka The Cleaning Coach.
+"Spray it with white distilled vinegar, and watch the mixture foam as it works," says Leslie Reichert, known as the The Cleaning Coach.
 For maximum effect, let the solution sit overnight.
 Remove it all the next day with a warm, wet rag.

-How to Clean the Oven Racks
+How to Clean Oven Racks

 How to Clean the Oven Window